Boeing P-8 Poseidon: Australia

 On 20 July 2007, the Australian Minister for Defence announced that the P-8A was the preferred aircraft to replace the Royal Australian Air Force fleet of Lockheed AP-3C Orions in conjunction with a then yet-to-be-selected unmanned aerial vehicle.
 The last AP-3C was scheduled to be retired in 2018, after nearly 30 years of service.
 In March 2009, Australia's Chief of Air Force stated that the RAAF planned to introduce the P-8A in 2016.

 In October 2012, Australia formalized its participation, committing A$73.9m (US$81.1m) in an agreement with the USN.
 In July 2013, Air Marshal Geoff Brown, head of the RAAF, said Australia was considering buying more P-8As and fewer MQ-4C Triton UAVs than earlier planned.
 On 21 February 2014, Prime Minister Tony Abbott announced the intention to procure eight P-8As plus options for four more; entry into service is planned for 2021.

 In July 2014, negotiations commenced between Boeing and the US Department of Defense to integrate the AGM-84 Harpoon Block 1G anti-ship missile onto the P-8A on Australia's behalf.
 In August 2014, the USN concluded an advanced acquisition contract on the first four of up to 12 P-8As to be bought by Australia, with delivery expected from 2017.
 In January 2016, Australia ordered a further four P-8As.
 The 2016 Defence White Paper stated that eight P-8As would be in service in the early 2020s and that 15 P-8As are planned for by the late 2020s.
 Including support facilities, the first group of eight aircraft's total cost is estimated at $3.6 billion (AU$4 billion).

 The RAAF accepted its first P-8A on 27 September 2016; it arrived in Australia on 14 November.
 The RAAF had received 12 P-8As by 13 December 2019.
 The Australian Government approved ordering two additional aircraft on 30 December 2020.
 The option to acquire a 15th aircraft may not be taken up.
+The RAAF's fourteenth and final P-8 was delivered in May 2026.

 According to the Australian Defence Minister, Richard Marles, in May 2022 a Chinese J-16 is alleged to have flown alongside a RAAF P-8A, deploying flares and chaff.
-One piece of chaff is alleged to have been ingested into the P-8A's engine.
+One piece of chaff is alleged to have been ingested into the P-8's engine.
 On 20 October 2025 Australian Defence Minister Richard Marles disclosed that a Chinese Su-35 fighter jet had released flares "very close" to a P-8A aircraft doing routine surveillance in international airspace over the South China Sea the previous day, stating also that the plane was not damaged.